 The start-up doesn’t have a reason to exist

 Your small business doesn’t just need a good idea, it needs a “why?”
 Why does it exist?
 Why is it different from its rivals?
 Do your homework on the competition before starting out.
 A quick Internet search can provide you with plenty of useful information on what your rivals do, how they do it and how much they do it for.
 By studying them you can learn how to be better than them and avoid some of the mistakes they’ve made.

 It doesn’t have a target market

 It’s good to find a niche for your small business, but it’s got to be sustainable.
 You need to ask yourself: “Does anybody actually need what I want to offer?”
 Just because your idea or product isn’t available anywhere else that doesn’t mean there’s a gap in the market.
 It could just be that no one wants it.
-There is a rare breed of entrepreneurs who create something that fulfills a need that no one thought existed.
-Henry Ford said: “If I had asked people what they wanted, they would have said faster horses!”
+There is a rare breed of entrepreneurs who create something that fulfils a need that no one thought existed.
+Henry Ford said: “If I had asked people what they wanted, they would have said faster horses!"
 But very few of us are latter day Fords.
 Better to stick with the advice of Andrew Carnegie, who said: “Pioneering doesn’t pay.”

 It competes on price, not on service

 A start-up whose only strategy is to undercut its rivals is unlikely to survive for long.
 A small business can’t afford to get drawn into a price war, especially against rivals that are bigger and have been around for longer.
 Remember that your customers are your best sales and marketing team.
 If you’re cutting your prices then you’ll be cutting corners on service.
 How many times do you go back to companies that offer lousy service?
 Then why should your clients?
 If you’re forced to continually find new clients because your existing ones have deserted you then you’ll soon run your business into the ground.